Calf 269: Israeli protests

+French protests

+During 2015-2019, a number of protests took place in Paris and around France, organised by 269 Life France.
+These were intended to draw attention to the consumption of meat and fish, with several taking place near butchers and fish-mongers on 26 September in honour of the calf's numerical name.

 Protests in the United Kingdom

 In the U.K., campaigners, motivated by this action of the Israelis, decided to brand themselves on their chest with the number 269.
 This took place in front of a Kentucky Fried Chicken outlet in Leeds a day before their scheduled protest at the Leeds city centre.
 One protester was jailed; the police allegedly took away cameras and erased memory cards.
 A protester who was interviewed justified the protest as a reaction to the extreme cruelty perpetrated by the dairy industry such as shooting calves at birth.
 Protests in London were organised by Becky Folkard.
 Folkard said that although the protest might be considered extreme, other methods such as fastening oneself to railings and stopping horses by standing in their way were used by women to force authorities to give them a right to vote.
 PETA's spokesperson in a statement of support pointed that the suffering endured by non-human animals such as cows, chickens, or pigs when they are branded, have their testicles, beaks or horns cut, is no less than that of humans in a similar situation.
 Folkard's planned protests have been described as a disturbing community agitation opposing barbarity inflicted on industrial dairy animals.

 On September 26, 2015 another hot-iron branding was held in Birmingham.